 Sling TV’s cable channel lineup is strong—and with add-on packages, it gets even better, especially for sports (mom and dad need some to watch, too).
 If you have the patience to navigate the color-coding, Sling TV is a solid service.

 Of course, like other live TV streaming services reviewed here, Sling TV doesn’t have everything.
 Local channels are lacking; many markets get only FOX or NBC affiliates.
 And figuring out Sling TV’s local coverage requires more than a glance, unfortunately.
 At least Sling TV is proactive about helping customers use antennas to get local channels by offering several deals on the equipment.

-But Sling’s TV’s add-on channel package options—there’s over 30 of them—should grab the attention of customizers who like to tweak their TV lineups to their own tastes.
-If you’re picky about your TV entertainment, Sling TV could be for you.
+But Sling’s TV’s rotating monthly deals and add-on channel package options—there are over 30 of them—should grab the attention of customizers who like to tweak their TV lineups to their own tastes and save a little cash along the way.